ccb-hms/edw_acs/README.md

     ```sh
     docker network list
     ```
-    to find the name of your sql1 network (usuall it is 'bridge') then use:
+    to find the name of your sql1 network (usually it is 'bridge') then use:
     ```sh
     docker network inspect bridge
     ```